mubinbin/studentRoster/README.md

 Add Dockerfile for frontend and backend, respectively.
 Made a yaml file which allows frontend, backend, and databases to be put into docker containers separately under the same newwork.
-App can be run in Docker.
+App can be run with Docker.